blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/extensibility.md

 ```

 The `tools` node is structured in a similar way as the `dependencies` node.
 It needs the package ID of the package
 containing the tool and its version at the very least.
-Each tool can also be a sub-node with additional options, like
+In the example above, we can see that there is another statement,
+the `imports` one.
+This influences the tool's restore process and specifies that the tool is also compatible, in
-`imports` or others to provide some influence on how the tool's restore process should work.
-For more of these you can
+addition to any targeted frameworks the tools has, with `dnxcore50` target.
+For more information you can
 consult the [project.json reference]().

 ### Building tools